numancan/solving-TSP-genetic-algorithm/README.md

 # Solving Travelling Salesman Problem (TSP) Using Genetic Algorithm
-The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city? **[1]** To solving this problem, I tried to implement genetic algorithm in Python.
+The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city? **[1]** I tried to implement genetic algorithm in Python to solving this problem.

 ### Result in 100 generation for 14 cities